touzet/pampa/README.md

 In all cases, we recommend deisotoping the mass spectra before processing them.

-In practice, the program can process a batch of mass spectra simultaneously.
-All mass spectra files are contained within the same folder, with one file dedicated to each mass spectrum.
-These files should have one of the following extensions: .csv or .txt (in CSV format), .mgf (in MGF format), or .mzML (in mzML format).
-Any other files present will be disregarded.

 ### Peptide tables

-PAMPA handles set of markers that serves to species identification.
-Those markers are accessible through _peptide tables_, which are stored in TSV files distributed with the code.
-Peptide tables should include 12 columns corresponding to the 12 fields below:
+Peptide markers are organized within _peptide tables_, which are TSV files consisting of 12 columns corresponding to the 12 fields listed below.

 - Rank: Taxonomic rank
 - Taxid: Taxonomic identifier